 Requirements and Expectations

 The MF3 Academy is a full academic year program – fall and spring terms.
 Starting Fall 2017, MF3 Fellows will register for ENG 591 both fall and spring semesters where a variety of workshops, activities, seminars, and events are held each week to improve their knowledge of faculty responsibilities.
 MF3 Fellows will be required to attend class and meet the required expectations.

-To be considered for the MF3 Academy, applications must be received by March 31, 2018.
-Applications must be submitted in one single PDF document by your home department to the Office of Graduate, Professional and Online Programs (email@example.com).
-Engineering department’s Graduate Academic Office will submit all applications to this site by the deadline: https://wiki.cites.illinois.edu/wiki/display/mavis/.
-If you have questions, please contact Kathy Reeves.
+To be considered for the 2019-2020 MF3 Academy, applications must be received by March 31, 2019.
+Applications must be submitted in one single PDF document by your home department to the Office of Graduate, Professional and Online Programs (firstname.lastname@example.org).
+Engineering department’s Graduate Academic Office will submit all applications to a box account by the deadline.
+If you have questions, please contact Abby Dillingham.

 - Mavis Application Cover Sheet Form.

 - Statement of Interest that describes why you want to participate in the program (1-2 pages max).
 Please address goals and accomplished you hope gain from this program.